“Hiyuuuuuhhh! What can I get for yoooouuuuu????”

-Because that’s what our waitress sounded like the other night at Longhorn Steakhouse when she addressed every family member – 7 yrs to 51 – during the entire experience, from drink order to check.
+Because that’s what our waitress sounded like the other night at when she addressed every family member – 7 years to 51 – during the entire experience, from drink order to check.

 For my part, I tried to put up a front for the kids.
 As the resident Larry David of the family, my bullshit alarm goes off immediately.
-I start getting annoyed right off the bat and will usually make some sort of snide comment, when the wait person is not around because I’m classy like that.
-But this time I vowed to keep my trap shut in some strange sort of attempt to set a good example for my kids.
+I start getting annoyed right off the bat and will usually make some sort of snide comment when the wait person walks away because I’m classy like that.
+But this time I vowed to keep my trap shut in a strange sort of attempt to set a good example for my kids.
 Hey, everybody has their moments of clarity.

-It didn’t take long before the 14yo finally cracked.
+It didn’t take long before my 14 year old finally cracked.
 “Why is she talking to us like we’re in preschool?
 I mean God, what is up with this woman?”

-Miss, next time you come to the table, would you pwease bwing me a Shiwley Tempewl?
+Miss, next time you come to the tabuw, would you pwease bwing me a Shiwley Tempewl?
 And can I have an extwa chewwy?

 So here’s a tip for the waiter/waitress: Please just talk to us.
 You can still be nice without sounding like you’re hosting the Nickelodeon awards.

 Check please!
 And don’t forget to bring me those little candies I like, okaaayyy?